I'm trying to change my relationship with my desk

 For example, the moment I sit down at my dinner table with a cup of chai, my mind automatically shifts into journaling mode.
 I don’t have to make an effort, it just happens.
 I can write thousands of words from that specific spot in my house.

 Sitting in the comfortable chair in my home office, with my 27” monitor and external keyboard, I get in the mood for writing code.
 I’ve worked from this particular configuration of this particular desk for nearly a decade.
-It’s so strongly associate with technical work in my mind that I don’t have to try consciously to think about code when I’m in that space.
+It’s so strongly associated with technical work in my mind that I don’t have to try consciously to think about code when I’m in that space.
 My mind automatically shifts gears and puts me in the mood for programming.

 Nothing can save us forever, but a lot of things can save us right now.
 When my new strategy stops working, I’ll try something else.